 If you’ve been in a car accident recently, you may be dealing with serious injuries, a totaled vehicle, or even the loss of a loved one.
 Add insurance and lawyers to that, and it’s a lot.
-This quick guide gives you 10 questions to make sure you ask your car accident lawyer when you need to be made whole.
+This quick guide gives you 10 questions to make sure you ask your car accident lawyer in Indianapolis when you need to be made whole.

 Ask Your Lawyer These 10 Questions After a Car Accident

 1. How is fault determined in a car accident?